activitystreams/activity-schema/activity-schema.md

   </tr>
   <tr>
     <td><tt>group</tt></td>
-    <td>Represents a grouping of objects in which member objects can join or leave.</td>
+    <td>Represents a grouping of objects in which member objects can join or leave.
+Objects of this type MAY contain the additional properties specified <a href='#roleGroup'>here</a>.</td>
   </tr>
   <tr>
     <td><tt>image</tt></td>